lordpacificsmartly/notes_app_mvvm/README.md

 # notes_app_mvvm
-an app to add the name and email of subscribers, perform CRUD. the app followed the mvvm repository pattern. technologies used are:
+an app to add the name and email of subscribers, and perform CRUD. the app followed the mvvm repository pattern. technologies used are:
    ###### Room